DonaldKellett/Osiv/README.md

 The behavior of the Web server can be further configured via two environment variables:

-- `OSIV_CONF_DIR`: Controls where the Web server reads its configuration.
+- `OSIV_CONF_BASE`: Controls where the Web server reads its configuration.
 Defaults to `/path/to/your/Osiv/config`
 - `PORT`: Controls which port the Web server listens to.
 Defaults to 3000

 ## Known Issues